kythe/kythe/README.nix.md

 [yy]: https://kythe.io/contributing/

-System-wide installation is annoying, because it adds programs to your machine that you migth not want installed.
+System-wide installation is annoying, because it adds programs to your machine that you might not want installed.
 It may pollute your dev environment with conflicting versions of programs and libraries.
 It is annoying if you want to move your dev environment between machines.
+If you dismantle your dev environment, the installed programs usually stay to linger around.
+Not ideal.

 I believe that you should be able to have your dev environment set up for you automatically.
 This is why I [bother with bazel][bb], and why I made